 Child Safe Standards

 Good News Lutheran College is committed to the safety and wellbeing of all children and young people.
-As part of the Victorian Government’s commitment to implementing the recommendations of the Betrayal of Trust report, there is a new regulatory landscape surrounding child safety, underpinned by new Child Safe Standards that are to be phased in during 2016 and 2017.
+As part of the Victorian Government’s commitment to implementing the recommendations of the Betrayal of Trust report, there is a new regulatory landscape surrounding child safety, underpinned by new Child Safe Standards.
 The Standards are compulsory and apply to registered schools and other organisations that work with children and young people up to 18 years old, to ensure they are well prepared to protect children from abuse and neglect.

 Victoria’s Child Safe Standards include special protections for some children.
 Children with a disability, Aboriginal children and children from culturally and linguistically diverse backgrounds are all given particular focus.
 This will help ensure all our children, regardless of their background and needs, are protected in our learning environments.